Admission information for DACA/undocumented applicants

 Even if you've earned more than 30 hours of post-secondary work after you graduated from high school, you should submit your high school transcript.

 Your application may be flagged for proof of English language proficiency.
-After you have submitted your high school transcript (yes, even transfer students should submit their high school transcript), if the requirement is still on your checklist, contact us at 614-292-3980 or email@example.com to have it removed.
+After you have submitted your high school transcript (yes, even transfer students should submit their high school transcript), if the requirement is still on your checklist, contact us at 614-292-3980 or firstname.lastname@example.org to have it removed (be sure to identify yourself as a DACA student).

-If you're asked to submit a bank statement, affidavit or passport, please contact us at 614-292-3980 or firstname.lastname@example.org so we can get these documents waived.
+If you're asked to submit a bank statement, Visa Request Form or passport, please contact us at 614-292-3980 or email@example.com so we can get these documents waived (be sure to identify yourself as a DACA student).

 If you have current or pending DACA status and you grew up in Ohio, you may be eligible for Ohio residency.